What is V-Cap?

 V-Cap’s new funding comes from a diverse consortium of investors, providing a mix of grants and loan capital that we will deploy in support of better health care and good healthcare jobs in low-income communities.
 Our funders include Atlantic Philanthropies, the Ford Foundation, the JPMorgan Chase Foundation, MetLife, Dignity Health, and Bank of America.

-The $30 million V-Cap will lend builds on an initial $10 million of support from the Robert Wood Johnson Foundation, used at V-Cap’s launch last year to support Commonwealth Care Alliance, an innovator serving the frail elderly and people with disabilities.
+The $30 million V-Cap lent built on an initial $10 million of support from the Robert Wood Johnson Foundation, used at V-Cap’s launch in 2014 to support Commonwealth Care Alliance, an innovator serving the frail elderly and people with disabilities.

 Our borrowers are health care providers and plans committed to providing high-quality, coordinated care to vulnerable, low-income patients.
 They understand the importance of frontline staff in improving health and are committed to providing a new pipeline of high-quality jobs for today’s healthcare market.
 V-Cap is excited to be a catalytic partner to propel that change.